clientIO/joint/docs/src/joint/api/dia/Element/ports.md

     <td><ul><li><b>label.position</b></li></ul></td>
     <td><i>string&nbsp;|&nbsp;object</i></td>
     <td>
         <p>Port label position configuration.
-It could be a <code>string</code> for setting the port layout type directly with default settings or an <code>object</code> where it's possible to set the layout type and options.</p>
+It can be a <code>string</code> for setting the port layout type directly with default settings, or an <code>object</code> where it's possible to set the layout type and options.</p>
         <pre><code>{ position: 'left'}

 // or ...